stfc/cloud-docs/source/Swift/IntroducingSwift.rst

   +----------------+----------------------------------+

-Multiple properties may also be removed from objects:
+Custom properties may also be removed from objects:

 .. code-block:: bash